-Whether you're a beginner trying to buy a motorcycle for the first time, or a seasoned rider looking to invest in something completely different, buy used motorcycles, plain and simple.
+Whether you're a beginner trying to buy a motorcycle for the first time, or a seasoned rider looking to invest in something completely different, who may still find yourself asking "how much does a motorcycle cost?"
+The solution is easy, buy used motorcycles.
 Here's why.

 Think about this familiar scenario: you fall in love with a brand-spankin' new motorcycle and the price is almost too good to be true.
 Everything goes smoothly at the dealership—the salesperson even offers to throw in some upgrades for free, and you’re getting a discount on the sale price!
 You excitedly accept.
 Heck, you’re about to buy a new motorcycle and save some money!

 Then comes the surprise.
 Doc fees?
 Set up?
 Destination charges?
 What is this?
 And just like that, the cost you had in mind increased two thousand dollars.
 The question is, why does this happen when you buy motorcycles new?

 Taxes and all sorts of dealership fees are added when you buy a new bike: freight, license, documentation, registration, service—just to name a few.
 There's no way around it, that's just business!
 Sometimes these range from a total of $200 to $2,000 depending on specifics, and, sometimes, a dealership will charge little or no fees but are much more firm about earning MSRP.
 A lot depends on your negotiation skills, your relationship with the dealership, and your market.

 Examples of some motorcycle dealership fees you can expect to find include 1) doc fees which can range anywhere from $1 to $999 depending on the state where the dealership is located; 2) destination charges that are determined by the value of the bike, almost like a tax; 3) freight, setup fees, and temp tags, which are a state-specific fee, and many more.

 Keystone Markups (Warning: Math ahead)